 Days 1-20: \$0 copay per day (per benefit period).

-Days 21-100: \$160 copay per day (per benefit period).
+Days 21-100: \$184 copay per day (per benefit period).

-\$0 copay for blood services including storage and administration when you go for 60 days in a row without an inpatient admission.
+\$0 copay for blood services including storage and administration

+A "benefit period" starts the day you go into a SNF.
+It ends when you go for 60 days in a row without an inpatient admission.
 If you go into a SNF after one benefit period has ended, a new benefit period begins.
 There is no limit to the number of benefit periods you can have.